aysbt/DijetLimitCode/README.txt

 5) Run the code:

-   ./stats MASS BR ResShapeType
+   ./stats MASS

-   where MASS is the resonance mass in GeV, BR is the branching fraction to the final state of interest, and ResShapeType is the resonance shape type.
+   where MASS is the resonance mass in GeV.
 A more concrete example of running the code would be

-   ./stats 2000 1.0 qq
+   ./stats 1000